MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image008.png)

-1. Select the “Emission factors” tab to see a list of Emission factors in the Factor library.
+1. Select the **Emission factors** tab to see a list of Emission factors in the Factor library.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image009.png)

 1. The Emission factors list displays the name of the emission factor, the unit type, sub type, documentation reference, and gases generated.
-As Wide World Importers is a Florida based business and is connected to the FRCC electrical grid, **select FRCC (FRCC All)** from the list of Emission factors.
+As Wide World Importers is a Florida based business and is connected to the FRCC electrical grid, select **FRCC (FRCC All)** from the list of Emission factors.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image010.png)